okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 <ApiLifecycle access="ie" /><br>

 > **Note:** In proxy model architectures, where a server-side application using the Embedded SDK is used as a proxy between client applications and Okta servers, a request context for the client applications is required.
-Security enforcement is expected to be based on the client request context’s IP address and user agent.
-However, since these values are currently being derived from the server application rather than the client, this enforcement is not available.
-As a result, network zones or behaviors that drive their conditions based on these request context values (geolocation, IP Address, or user agent) will not work until we can find a solution to the issue.
+The expectation is that security enforcement is based on the client request context's IP address and user agent.
+However, since these values are currently derived from the server application rather than the client, this enforcement isn't available.
+As a result, network zones or behaviors that drive their conditions based on these request context values (geolocation, IP Address, or user agent) won't work until a solution to the issue is found.

 Learn how to use the Embedded SDK to integrate user activation with self-service registration.